Data Privacy Policy

 We herewith advise you that the transmission of data via the Internet (i.e., through e-mail communications) may be prone to security gaps.
 It is not possible to completely protect data against third-party access.

-4.2 General information on the legal basis for data processing on this website
+4.1 General information on the legal basis for data processing on this website

 If you have consented to the data processing, we process your personal data based on art.
 6 para 1 subpara 1 a) GDPR or art.
 9 para 2 a) GDPR, if special data categories according to art.
 9 para 1 GDPR are processed.
 In the event of explicit consent to the transfer of personal data to third countries, data processing is also based on art.
 49 para 1 a) GDPR.
-If you have consented to the storage of cookies or access to information on your end device (e.g. via device fingerprinting), data processing is also based on § 25 para 1 German TTDSG.
+If you have consented to the storage of cookies or access to information on your end de-vice (e.g. via device fingerprinting), data processing is also based on § 25 para 1 German TTDSG.
 The consent can be revoked at any time.
 If your data is required to fulfil the contract or to carry out pre-contractual measures, we process your data based on art.
 6 para 1 subpara 1 b) GDPR.
 Furthermore, we process your data if it is required to fulfil a legal obligation based on art.
 6 para 1 subpara 1 c) GDPR.

-Among other things, we use tools of companies domiciled in the United States or other from a data protection perspective non-secure non-EEA countries.
-If these tools are active, your personal data may potentially be transferred to these non-EU countries and may be processed there.
-We must point out that in these countries, a data protection level that is comparable to that in the EU cannot be guaranteed.
 For instance, U.S. enterprises are under a mandate to release personal data to the security agencies and you as the data subject do not have any litigation options to defend yourself in court.
 Hence, it cannot be ruled out that U.S. agencies (e.g., the Secret Service) may process, analyse, and permanently archive your personal data for surveillance purposes.
 We have no control over these processing activities.

 We have no direct influence on these processing activities, but the risk can be minimised through appropriate contractual arrangements (EU standard contractual clauses).
-The standard contract clauses have been defined by the EU and can be found here: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=en.
+The standard contract clauses have been defined by the EU and can be found here: eur-lex.europa.eu/eli/dec_impl/2021/914/oj.
 In a transfer impact assessment for third countries (so-called TIA), we regularly check whether the risk is sufficiently managed.
 If you have any questions about the technical-organisational measures, you can contact our data protection officer.

-Since 11.07.2023, there has also been an adequacy decision by the EU Commission pursuant to Section.
+Since 11.07.2023, there has also been an adequacy decision by the EU Commission pursuant to section.
 45 GDPR, the so-called Transatlantic Data Protection Network (TADPF) with the USA.
 Only in case that a US company self-certifies in the associated database and joins this network, the EU has determined that the US is considered a safe third country for these companies.
 We will make a note of this with the relevant processor.
 You can then check for yourself at www.dataprivacyframework.gov whether the company is registered there.

 4.4 Revocation of your consent to the processing of data

-A wide range of data processing transactions are possible only subject to your express consent.
-You can also revoke at any time any consent you have already given us.
+A wide range of data processing transactions are possible only subject to your express consent according to Article 7 GDPR.
+You can according to Section 3 at any time revoke any consent you have already given us.
 This shall be without prejudice to the lawfulness of any data collection that occurred prior to your revocation.

-4.5 Right to object to the collection of data in special cases; right to object to direct advertising (Art.
+4.5 Right to object to the collection of data in special cases; right to object to direct advertising (art.
 21 GDPR)

 IN THE EVENT THAT DATA ARE PROCESSED ON THE BASIS OF ART.
-6(1)(E) OR (F) GDPR, YOU HAVE THE RIGHT TO AT ANY TIME OBJECT TO THE PROCESSING OF YOUR PERSONAL DATA BASED ON GROUNDS ARISING FROM YOUR UNIQUE SITUATION.
+6 (1) (E) OR (F) GDPR, YOU HAVE THE RIGHT TO AT ANY TIME OBJECT TO THE PROCESSING OF YOUR PERSONAL DATA BASED ON GROUNDS ARISING FROM YOUR UNIQUE SITUATION.
 THIS ALSO APPLIES TO ANY PROFILING BASED ON THESE PROVISIONS.
 TO DETERMINE THE LEGAL BASIS, ON WHICH ANY PROCESSING OF DATA IS BASED, PLEASE CONSULT THIS DATA PROTECTION DECLARATION.
-IF YOU LOG AN OBJECTION, WE WILL NO LONGER PROCESS YOUR AFFECTED PERSONAL DATA, UNLESS WE ARE IN A POSITION TO PRESENT COMPELLING PROTECTION WORTHY GROUNDS FOR THE PROCESSING OF YOUR DATA, THAT OUTWEIGH YOUR INTERESTS, RIGHTS AND FREEDOMS OR IF THE PURPOSE OF THE PROCESSING IS THE CLAIMING, EXERCISING OR DEFENCE OF LEGAL ENTITLEMENTS (OBJECTION PURSUANT TO ART.
+IF YOU LOG AN OBJECTION, WE WILL NO LONGER PROCESS YOUR AFFECTED PERSONAL DATA, UNLESS WE ARE IN A POSITION TO PRESENT COMPELLING PROTECTION WORTHY GROUNDS FOR THE PRO-CESSING OF YOUR DATA, THAT OUTWEIGH YOUR INTERESTS, RIGHTS AND FREEDOMS OR IF THE PURPOSE OF THE PROCESSING IS THE CLAIMING, EXERCISING OR DEFENCE OF LEGAL ENTITLEMENTS (OBJECTION PURSUANT TO ART.
 21(1) GDPR).

 IF YOUR PERSONAL DATA IS BEING PROCESSED IN ORDER TO ENGAGE IN DIRECT ADVERTISING, YOU HAVE THE RIGHT TO OBJECT TO THE PROCESSING OF YOUR AFFECTED PERSONAL DATA FOR THE PURPOSES OF SUCH ADVERTISING AT ANY TIME.
 THIS ALSO APPLIES TO PROFILING TO THE EXTENT THAT IT IS AFFILIATED WITH SUCH DIRECT ADVERTISING.
 IF YOU OBJECT, YOUR PERSONAL DATA WILL SUBSEQUENTLY NO LONGER BE USED FOR DIRECT ADVERTISING PURPOSES (OBJECTION PURSUANT TO ART.
-21(2) GDPR).
+21 (2) GDPR).

-4.6 Right to log a complaint with the competent supervisory agency
+4.6 Right to log a complaint with the competent supervisory agency according to article 57 Section 1 f) GDPR

 In the event of violations of the GDPR, data subjects are entitled to log a complaint with a supervisory agency, in particular in the member state where they usually maintain their domicile, place of work or at the place where the alleged violation occurred.
 The right to log a complaint is in effect regardless of any other administrative or court proceedings available as legal recourses.

-4.7 Right to data portability
+4.7 Right to data portability according to article 20 GDPR

 You have the right to demand that we hand over any data we automatically process on the basis of your consent or in order to fulfil a contract be handed over to you or a third party in a commonly used, machine readable format.
 If you should demand the direct transfer of the data to another controller, this will be done only if it is technically feasible.

-4.8 SSL and/or TLS encryption
+4.8 SSL or TLS encryption

-"For security reasons and to protect the transmission of confidential content, such as purchase orders or inquiries you submit to us as the website operator, this website uses either an SSL or a TLS encryption program.
+For security reasons and to protect the transmission of confidential content, such as purchase orders or inquiries you submit to us as the website operator, this website uses either an SSL or a TLS encryption program.
 You can recognize an encrypted connection by checking whether the address line of the browser switches from “http://” to “https://” and also by the appearance of the lock icon in the browser line.

-If the SSL or TLS encryption is activated, data you transmit to us cannot be read by third parties."
+If the SSL or TLS encryption is activated, data you transmit to us cannot be read by third parties.

 4.9 Information about, rectification and eradication of data

-Within the scope of the applicable statutory provisions, you have the right to at any time demand information about your archived personal data, their source and recipients as well as the purpose of the processing of your data.
-You may also have a right to have your data rectified or eradicated.
-If you have questions about this subject matter or any other questions about personal data, please do not hesitate to contact us at any time.
+Within the scope of the applicable statutory provisions of article 15 GDPR, you have the right to at any time de-mand information about your archived personal data, their source and recipients as well as the purpose of the processing of your data.
+You may also have a right to have your data rectified according to article 16 GDPR or erad-icated according to article 17GDPR If you have questions about this subject matter or any other questions about personal data, please do not hesitate to contact us at any time.

 4.10 Right to demand processing restrictions

-You have the right to demand the imposition of restrictions as far as the processing of your personal data is concerned.
+You have according to article 18 GDPR the right to demand the imposition of restrictions as far as the processing of your personal data is concerned.
 To do so, you may contact us at any time.
 The right to demand restriction of processing applies in the following cases:

 • In the event that you should dispute the correctness of your data archived by us, we will usually need some time to verify this claim.
-During the time that this investigation is ongoing, you have the right to demand that we restrict the processing of your personal data.
+During the time that this investigation is ongoing, you have the right to de-mand that we restrict the processing of your personal data.

 • If the processing of your personal data was/is conducted in an unlawful manner, you have the option to demand the restriction of the processing of your data in lieu of demanding the eradication of this data.

-• If we do not need your personal data any longer and you need it to exercise, defend or claim legal entitlements, you have the right to demand the restriction of the processing of your personal data instead of its eradication.
+• If we do not need your personal data any longer and you need it to exercise, defend or claim legal entitle-ments, you have the right to demand the restriction of the processing of your personal data instead of its eradication.

 • If you have raised an objection pursuant to Art.
 21(1) GDPR, your rights and our rights will have to be weighed against each other.
-As long as it has not been determined whose interests prevail, you have the right to demand a restriction of the processing of your personal data."
+As long as it has not been determined whose interests prevail, you have the right to demand a restriction of the processing of your personal data.

-If you have restricted the processing of your personal data, these data – with the exception of their archiving – may be processed only subject to your consent or to claim, exercise or defend legal entitlements or to protect the rights of other natural persons or legal entities or for important public interest reasons cited by the European Union or a member state of the EU.
+If you have restricted the processing of your personal data, these data – with the exception of their archiving – may be processed only subject to your consent or to claim, exercise or defend legal entitlements or to protect the rights of other natural persons or legal entities or for important public interest reasons cited by the European Un-ion or a member state of the EU.

 4.11 Rejection of unsolicited e-mails

-5 Hosting and Content Delivery Networks (CDN)
+5 Hosting and Content and Apps

 5.1 Extern Hosting with Microsoft Ireland

 This website is hosted by an external service provider (host).
 The personal data collected on this website is stored on the host's servers.
-This may mainly be IP addresses, contact requests, meta and communication data, contract data, contact data, names, page views and other data generated via a website.
+This may mainly be IP addresses, contact requests, meta and communication data, con-tract data, contact data, names, page views and other data generated via a website.

 The host is used for the purpose of contract fulfilment vis-à-vis our potential and existing customers (Art.
 6 para.
 1 b) GDPR) and in the interest of a secure, fast and efficient provision of our online offer by a professional provider (Art.
 6 para.
 1 f) GDPR).